-The Rural County Representatives of California (RCRC) is a thirty-five member county strong service organization that champions policies on behalf of California’s rural counties.
+The Rural County Representatives of California (RCRC) is a thirty-six member county strong service organization that champions policies on behalf of California’s rural counties.

 The term "rural" may be defined in various ways: population density, population size, demographics or economic data.
 However you define it, rural counties face unique challenges when putting federal and state policies into effect.
 The greater distances, lower population densities, and geographic diversity of RCRC's thirty-five member counties create obstacles not faced by their more urban or suburban counterparts.
 For those reasons, "one-size-fits-all" policies don't work, especially when the "size" typically is a more metropolitan model.